 Increasing Credit Card Balances Hurts A lot

-As mentioned above, 30% of a score is balance compared to credit limits on revolving accounts.
-So, increasing a balance prior to a purchase could be detrimental.
+As mentioned above, 30% of a score is the balance compared to credit limits on revolving accounts.
+Therefore, increasing a balance before a purchase could be detrimental.
 Let’s say a credit limit is $1,000 and it had a prior balance of $100.
 This scenario would be great for scores because it is 10% of the limit.
 Although, increasing the balance to $900 could hurt a credit score dramatically.

 Are You Ready To Go House Hunting?

 As house hunting season nears, there is no better time to understand and follow these steps.
-In order to create a smooth home purchase during peak season, make sure to consult an expert OVM Financial loan officer as early as possible.
+To create a smooth home purchase during peak season, make sure to consult an expert OVM Financial loan officer as early as possible.
 We will help you master the credit score improvement season!